The best point-and-shoot cameras in 2022 | CNN Underscored

 • Better video capture

 The cameras we tested all pack a lot of processing power into compact bodies.
 If portability is key for you, then our selections will make for great choices.
-If image quality is your highest priority, then you will be better served by a DSLR or larger mirrorless system.
-You’ll get the benefits of interchangeable lenses, ever larger sensors, better battery life, more dedicated buttons, and arguably better value.
+If image quality is your highest priority, then you’ll be better served by a DSLR or larger mirrorless system.
+You’ll get the benefits of interchangeable lenses, ever larger sensors, better battery life, more dedicated buttons and arguably better value.

 How we tested